ufz/ogs/web/README.md

 - Install Node packages with `npm install` (or via `yarn`), *OPTIONAL* for SCSS and Javascript
 - Install Python packages with `pip install -r requirements.txt`, *OPTIONAL* for getting content from [Contentful](https://app.contentful.com/spaces/4nuqzxntzxks)

+Alternatively you can simply run `make web` inside your build directory to install everything and build the site (this requires that `python`, `pip` and `npm` was found by CMake).

 ## Start servers and watchers

     hugo server